gotamer/yarn/docs/_posts/2021-10-09-metadataextension.md

 If the `avatar` field is missing, it is up to the client how to visually represent the author's feed.
-Some clients such as [yarnd](https://git.mills.io/yarnsocial/yarn) will automatically generate an avatar based on available data like the feed's preferred nickname and its url.
+Some clients such as [yarnd](https://git.mills.io/yarnsocial/yarn) will automatically generate an avatar based on available data like the feed's preferred nickname and its URL.

 ### `description`